|

 The world's coral reefs could disappear within a few decades along with hundreds of species of plankton and shellfish.
 Researchers have found that carbon dioxide, the gas already blamed for causing global warming, is also raising the acid levels in the sea.

-The world's worst fears about global warming and rapid sea-level rise will be realised or exceeded, according to two new reports.
 Australian climate change research published yesterday found the average level of the oceans had risen 19.5cm since 1870 and the rate was increasing.
 The study provides the first evidence of a 20th-century acceleration in sea-level rise and supports predictions the world's oceans will rise 31cm above 1990 levels by 2100.

 The microscopic plants that underpin all life in the oceans are likely to be destroyed by global warming, a study has found.
 The vital plankton of the oceans can be starved of nutrients as a result of warming seas -- a development that can have catastrophic implications for the entire marine habitat.